im-mani-teckieshare/node-devices/README.md

 ### How to run a sample

-1. Change directory to one of the sample folders, e.g. `storage-transfer`:
+1. Change directory to one of the sample folders, e.g. `node-devices`:

         cd node-devices/